DataDog/datadog-agent/pkg/clusteragent/admission/mutate/agent_sidecar/README.md

 ## Notes
 - For now, we only support configuring 1 custom selector and 1 custom profile.
 - For now, only `fargate` provider is supported
+- For now, only 1 selector and 1 profile (config override) can be configured.